cchauve/DLTcount/src/README.md

-# Counting and sampling DLT histories
+# Counting and sampling gene family evolutionary histories in the duplication-loss and duplication-loss-transfer models
-# Cedric Chauve, Yann Ponty, Michael Wallner, April 24, 2019.
+## Cedric Chauve, Yann Ponty, Michael Wallner, May 2, 2019.

 1. DLTcount